IgorBuchelnikov/ObservableComputations/README.md

         Expr.Is(() => loginManager.LoggedInPerson).Computing());
 ```

-Original variant can be useful if you want reuse *loggedInPersonComputing* for other comptations than *isLoggedInPersonHockeyPlayer*.
+Original variant can be useful if you want reuse *loggedInPersonComputing* for other computations than *isLoggedInPersonHockeyPlayer*.
 All the shortened variants do not allow that.
-Shortened variants can be usefull for the [expression-bodied properties and methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/expression-bodied-members).
+Shortened variants can be useful for the [expression-bodied properties and methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/expression-bodied-members).

 Of course, you can use more complex expression than "*() => loginManager.LoggedInPerson* for passing as an argument to any ObservableComputations extention method.

 ### Passing source collection argument as obserable
-As you see all calls of [LINQ](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) like extention methods generically can be presented as
+As you see all calls of [LINQ](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) like extension methods generically can be presented as
 ```csharp
 sourceCollection.ExtentionMethodName(arg1, arg2, ...);
 ```
-As we know about extention methods *sourceCollection* is the first argument in the extention method declaration.
-So like other arguments that argment can also be passed as [non-observable](#Passing-arguments-as-non-observables) and as [observables](#Passing-arguments-as-observables).
-Before now we passed the source collections as non-observables (it was the simplest expression consisting of a single variable, of course we was able to use more momplex expressions, but the essence is the same).
+As we know about extension methods *sourceCollection* is the first argument in the extension method declaration.
+So like other arguments that argument can also be passed as [non-observable](#Passing-arguments-as-non-observables) and as [observables](#Passing-arguments-as-observables).
+Before now we passed the source collections as non-observables (it was the simplest expression consisting of a single variable, of course we was able to use more complex expressions, but the essence is the same).
 Now let us try pass some source collection as observable:

 ```csharp
 using System;